mike99mac/nagios-doc/pkg-managers.md

 Slackware, one of the earliest Linux distributions, introduced a simple package management system in 1993.
 Packages were distributed as compressed tarballs (.tgz) containing precompiled binaries and metadata files for installation.

 ### dpkg
-**dpkg**, introduced in 1994, is one of the earliest package managers. `dpkg` is the base of the Debian package management system.
+**dpkg**, introduced in 1994, is the primary package manager for Debian and Debian-based systems, such as Ubuntu.
+It is the base of the Debian package management system.
 It is used to install, remove, and provide information about `.deb` packages.

 For more information, see https://en.wikipedia.org/wiki/Dpkg

 ### RPM
-**RPM** is the Red Hat Package Manager and was introduced in 1995.
+**RPM** is the Red Hat Package Manager and was introduced in 1997.
 It is widely used in Red Hat-based distributions like Fedora, CentOS, and RHEL.
 RPM manages `.rpm` packages and provides powerful capabilities for querying and verifying packages.
+Most RPMs contain complied binaries, but there are also *source RPMs* which contain source code.

 For more information, see https://en.wikipedia.org/wiki/RPM_Package_Manager